Deepest Purple: The Very Best of Deep Purple

-Deepest Purple: The Very Best of Deep Purple is a compilation album by the British hard rock band Deep Purple, released in 1980 on LP.
+Deepest Purple: The Very Best of Deep Purple is a compilation album by the English hard rock band Deep Purple, released in 1980 on LP.
 It features the original hits of Deep Purple before their 1984 reunion.
 Aided by a TV advertising campaign it would become Purple's third UK No. 1 album.
 In 1984 this compilation additionally was published on CD.

-It was at one point the longest album ever released as a single LP.
 Being a 60+ minute vinyl LP, Warner Brothers Records lowered the volume considerably, as well as altering the EQ on all tracks to fit both sides equally.

-This also marked the debut of "Demon's Eye" for the North American release, where it was replaced by "Strange Kind of Woman" on Fireball.
+This album marked the first time "Demon's Eye" was released in North America, having been replaced by "Strange Kind of Woman" on the North American release of Fireball.

-All songs from this album appeared in 2000 on Rhino's The Very Best of Deep Purple, along with three additional songs.
+All songs from this album, along with several others added, appeared on the 1998 UK album 30: Very Best of Deep Purple, released by EMI, and the 2000 US album The Very Best of Deep Purple, released by Rhino.

-In 2010 a 30th Anniversary Edition of this compilation was released (in the UK, 25 October and US, 2 November).
+In 2010 a 30th Anniversary Edition of this compilation was released (25 October in the UK and 2 November in the US).
 It contains four additional tracks, two of them from the Mark I & IV eras, plus a bonus DVD containing previously unreleased video footage and an exclusive track-by-track commentary from founding member Jon Lord.